 - Application fee receipts.

-It should be noted, Japanese universities implement a selection process by selecting successful applicants to attend an interview.
-You can attend the interview in person if you’re in the country or via Skype and the like.
+Keep also in mind that Japanese universities implement a selection process by selecting successful applicants to attend an interview.
+You can attend the interview in person if you’re in the country, or via Skype and the like.

 Once accepted, the university can apply for a certificate of eligibility on your behalf, so you can apply for a visa to live and study in Japan.
 The university will send this certificate to you so you can submit it to the Japanese embassy or consulate in your country when applying for a visa.

 How much does it cost to study masters in Japan?

 To study for a master’s degree in Japan, you need to pay not only a tuition fee, but also an admission fee.
 And the total cost for the first master’s year amounts approximately between US$5,000 and US$15,000.
 This depends on the course you apply to and the university you enroll in.

 National colleges will charge you around 820,000 yen (about US$5,750) of annual fees, while public colleges will cost 900,000 yen (about US$ 6,500).
 In private universities, on the other hand, masters programs will cost you between 780,000 yen to 1,500,000 yen (US$5,000 – US$ 11,000).
 However, this excludes medical, pharmaceutical and dental programs.

 Moreover, international students in Japan also need to register themselves in the National Health Insurance system.
 This will cost an annual fee of approximately 23,200 yen (US$162).
 The price depends on the city you live, as well as what’s included in the policy.

 Lastly, it’s important to mention that Japanese universities and the Japanese government provide for scholarships and loans.